 Climate change means that the average weather on Earth is different than it used to be.
 Consequences of a changed climate can include freak weather, increased flooding, hotter heat waves, stronger hurricanes and more droughts.
 The changes in weather create still more results.
 For instance, more droughts create the dry conditions that fuel massive wildfires.
 Meanwhile, climate change affects Earth’s biodiversity, and biodiversity is needed for healthy ecosystems.
 Species are going extinct at a breakneck rate -- up to 1,000 times faster than normal, says the International Union for Conservation of Nature.

 Ozone and F-Gases

 Human energy production releases chemicals such as nitrogen oxide that react with other chemicals when sunlight is present, creating ozone, another greenhouse gas.
 Ozone is harmful to ecosystems as well.
-It also damages crops and creates respiratory problems in human beings.
-Chlorofluorocarbons and hydrochlorofluorocarbons are chemicals used in refrigerants -- for instance, in car air conditioners.
+It damages crops and creates respiratory problems in human beings.
+Chlorofluorocarbons and hydrochlorofluorocarbons are chemicals used in refrigerants -- for example in automobile air conditioners.
 CFCs destroy the natural atmospheric ozone layer, so industry began using HCFCs instead.
 HCFC, though, is a greenhouse gas.
 All the F-gases last a long time, so humans will be living with their effects on the climate for tens if not hundreds of years, the EPA warns.